graue70/ad-blog/content/post/project-aqqu-new.md

 ### 7. Candidate executor

 We translate our candidates to sparql queries and send it to the qlever backend in order to get the actual answer to the question.
+In case the result is a wikidata entity, we also query the english label.

 In our case, the answers for the three best ranked candidates are: